 - We will end the list with a clever tip you can use to your benefit, and to separate the wheat from the chaff: Ask the assigned salesperson to please go out to the car and pretend to describe the vehicle over the phone to a super picky relative (often good to have the salesperson identify a specific person and pretend to be calling that person).
 The precise condition of the vehicle should be described, and if there are any flaws, close-up photos should be taken so there are no surprises when you make your purchase and/or go for a test drive.

-Readers–and you know this, or you would not be reading this blog post–a purchase of this size is an important investment.
-No, it’s not as big as purchasing a house, and there is far less paperwork to sign than when you purchased a home, but many consider it to be the second largest purchase any of us are likely to make.
-For that reason, you owe it to yourself to invest all the time you possibly can to making sure you make a sound decision.
+Readers (and you know this, or you would not be reading this blog post), a purchase of this size is an important investment.
+No, it’s not as big as purchasing a house, and there is far less paperwork to sign than when you purchase a home, but many consider it to be the second-largest purchase any of us are likely to make.
+For that reason, you owe it to yourself to invest all the time you possibly can in making sure you make a sound decision.

 It is an accomplishment in itself simply to decide what it is you want to purchase, let alone, then to conduct the proper investigations to determine if the vehicle is in reasonable condition and has been thoroughly inspected and attended to by the selling dealer or individual.

 Again—and I repeat because it is so easy to overlook something given our busy lives—do not leave anything to chance and do not be trusting and hopeful just because you are a trusting and hopeful person.
 Gather all the information you feel you require (even if you hire a car buyer’s agent, you will need to plan to invest a fair amount of time to research and study, so you can be supportive of your agent’s suggestions and advice).
 Many buyers’ agents won’t even deal with pre-owned vehicles because there are exponentially more variables and concerns to evaluate in vetting a used vehicle properly.